Smallville season 1: Effects

 It was decided the effects of kryptonite poisoning on Clark, "Clark time", and the appearance of kryptonite when in the proximity of Clark would need to be illustrated in a way the audience could understand if they were not familiar with the character.
 Gough and Millar, after doing some research, learned the female audience was not aware of what was happening when Clark was exposed to kryptonite.
 Beginning with "Metamorphosis", whenever Clark was exposed to kryptonite, his veins would rise up and develop a green hue to illustrate the effect it was having.
 Close-up shots of Clark's hand were used for these scenes, and it was all created with digital animation.
 Gough and Millar developed the idea that kryptonite would only glow when it was around Clark, as it was meant to demonstrate the draining of his powers.
 "Clark time", the same idea behind bullet time, was created because previous incarnations had not explained the idea of what the world appears like to Clark when he is using his powers.
-The first instance of "Clark time" was used in the "Metamorphosis" scene where Greg Arkin attacks Clark and Jonathan in their barn.
+The first instance of "Clark time" was used in the "Metamorphosis" scene where Greg attacks Clark and Jonathan Kent in their barn.
 Jonathan is pushed over a banister and falls in the direction of some dangerous farm equipment.
 The effect involved slowing time down for everything except Clark, who would be moving at normal pace.
 When tackling Clark's emerging power of X-ray vision, Gough and Millar wanted to be able to see skeletons and bones, as opposed to previous incarnations that treated the ability like "see-through" vision.
 The recent advances in computer imagery helped them complete that task.

 The digital effects costs for each episode could stretch the budget thin.
-In "Shimmer", Bill Millar, special effects supervisor, planned to create an artificial sunset for the closing scene involving Clark and Lana.
+In "Shimmer", Bill Millar planned to create an artificial sunset for the closing scene involving Clark and Lana.
 The effects shot was supposed to last only a couple of seconds.
 James Marshall, the second unit director for the episode, decided to shoot the entire scene over the shoulders of Clark and Lana, looking at the sunset.
 The scene called for two greenscreen shots, but when Marshall was finished he had created seventeen greenscreen shots.
 The seventeen shots, which produced the artificial sunset, cost $50,000 to produce.
-By comparison, the entire effects budget costs between $65,000 and $100,000.
+By comparison, the entire CGI budget for that episode had been set at $65,000-$100,000.